Juan J. de Pablo

 How to Apply

 The Institute for Molecular Engineering welcomes students with diverse academic backgrounds, including all fields of physical, biological and computational sciences, to join in the quest for breakthrough scientific discoveries and technological advancements addressing the world’s most pressing problems.
 The applicant for the PhD program should have a bachelor’s degree in a STEM field, and should provide scores for the GRE general test and the TOEFL (if not a native English speaker).
 The relevant GRE subject test scores will be considered if submitted, and could strengthen an application, but are not strictly required.
-Please submit a personal statement of research interests, three recommendation letters, transcript(s) from all undergraduate institutions, as well as a $50 application fee.
+Please submit a personal statement of research interests, three recommendation letters and transcript(s) from all undergraduate institutions.

 Graduate students entering the IME PhD program are expected to fulfill a set of course requirements including three core courses, four in-depth courses in the research field of choice, and two broad elective courses.
 The core and in-depth courses are selected from a portfolio of graduate level courses, in conjunction with the faculty advisor.
 These courses are offered by the IME, sister departments (physics, chemistry, biophysics, computer science, and biological sciences) or developed specifically for IME students.
 The broad electives are to provide students with the opportunity to acquire skills in leadership, communication, technology development and product design.
 The hallmark of the IME’s PhD program is a highly customized curriculum tailored to each individual student’s needs and inspirations.
+To expose the students to a number of scientific topics, all first year graduate students are required to attend the IME First Thursday Distinguished Colloquium Series each month.
 In addition, there are a wide variety of opportunities for students to engage in teaching.

 To establish candidacy, students are required to develop a research proposal describing the objectives, approaches and expected outcomes of their PhD thesis work.
 Students will give an oral presentation of their written proposal to a faculty review committee for approval.
-This process should be completed no later than the end of second academic year.
+This process should be completed no later than the end of winter quarter of the second academic year.

 The IME adopts the residency requirement of the University of Chicago as a part of the degree requirements.